mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/111_future_of_de.md

 The next evolution of cloud data operating systems will focus on higher levels of abstraction.

-- Object storage in the cloud and new file formats like Parquet and Avro will play a significant role in cloud data interchange.
+- Object storage in the cloud and new file formats like `Parquet` and `Avro` will play a significant role in cloud data interchange.
 - A metadata catalog will be crucial in driving automation and simplification.
-- Data orchestration platforms like Apache Airflow, Dagster, and Prefect will become significantly more data-aware.
+- Data orchestration platforms like `Apache Airflow`, `Dagster`, and `Prefect` will become significantly more data-aware.

 ## Enterprisey Data Engineering
 ---

-Simplification and best practices will make data engineering more *enterprisey*, but this only refers to the good aspects of data management and governance.
-The golden age of enterprisey data management tools is currently ongoing, with technology becoming more accessible and presenting opportunities for data engineers to focus on data management and DataOps.
+Simplification and best practices will make data engineering more *enterprisey*, but this only refers to the good aspects of data management and governance. **The golden age of *enterprisey* data management tools is currently ongoing**, with technology becoming more accessible and presenting opportunities for data engineers to focus on data management and DataOps.

 ## Titles and Responsibilities Will Morph